 Roaches are scary.
 Roaches are elusive.
 Roaches are unwelcome guests in your home.

 So you have spotted a roach or two, or ten?
 First and foremost, you should focus on eliminating any sources of food or water.
 If you have a leaky faucet or crumbs in the kitchen, it’s a good idea to clean up before using bait of any kind.
 Avoid leaving garbage open and keep food stored in the refrigerator and cabinets.
+If roaches remain in your home, it can become unsanitary, lead to asthma symptoms, and other bacteria being spread around your home.

 Next, look for areas where roaches could potentially enter.
 Seal up any cracks in baseboards, under sinks, and around doors.